I no longer discuss business over the phone.

 In the 21st century, what’s so wrong with phone calls and right about new forms of communication?

 You really can’t just call someone anytime, day or night.

 If you miss the 9-5 gap you may be hesitant to call and wait until the next day or worse, until Monday or after holidays.
 When working with professional freelance individuals (not firms or companies), it’s very much the same as calling someone on their personal phone who doesn’t know your number.

 Most people today screen their calls (with an “if it’s important, they’ll leave a message” mentality) because of all the possible unwanted calls.
 If it’s an unsolicited, unscheduled, or unknown call, you’re likely going to reach voicemail.

-Phones are often loud and obnoxious; it’s difficult to know an appropriate time to make a cal without prior scheduling.
+Phones are often loud and obnoxious; it’s difficult to know an appropriate time to make a call without prior scheduling.
 When scheduling a call, this is likely to mean a 1-2 day delay to get the right time for both parties (especially a concern for global industries where people can be in wildly different timezones).
-This also creates the stress of being held down to a certain spot waiting and sometimes people just end up forgetting and being late anyways.
+This also can create the stress of being held down to a certain spot waiting and sometimes people just end up forgetting and being late anyway.

 Email and IM

 The response time might not be as immediate as you like, but a detailed email or two should get the ball rolling quite well.
 The only possible worry could be that your message somehow got sent to their spam folder.

 But if you’re attempting to work with a professional that doesn’t thoroughly check their spam folder for important messages before emptying it, you dodged a bullet anyway because they’re not the tedious perfectionist you want in a profession that requires a high level of attention to detail.
 A professional that does not check their spam folder before deleting its contents is not worth their weight in salt, because especially in the web industry, we know full-well that legitimate emails get sent to the spam folder all the time (false positives).